Javier Manjarín

-Javier Manjarín Pereda (born 31 December 1969) is a Spanish former professional footballer who played as a forward, and the current assistant manager of Gimnàstic de Tarragona.
+Javier Manjarín Pereda (born 31 December 1969) is a Spanish former professional footballer who played as a forward.

-In a 14-year professional career, with speed as his main attribute, he played mainly for Sporting de Gijón (four seasons) and Deportivo de La Coruña (six), also competing in Mexico in his later years.
+In a 17-year senior career, with speed as his main attribute, he played mainly for Sporting de Gijón (four seasons) and Deportivo de La Coruña (six), also competing in Mexico in his later years.

 A Spain international in the mid-to-late 90s, Manjarín represented the country at Euro 1996.

 Club career

 Born in Gijón, Asturias, Manjarín began playing professionally for local Sporting de Gijón, first appearing with his hometown squad during the 1989–90 campaign (29 games and four goals).
 He made a name for himself in La Liga with Deportivo de La Coruña after signing in summer 1993 for 215 million pesetas, being a key attacking unit in two runner-up and one third league places in his first four seasons while scoring 19 times.

 On 3 November 1993, Manjarín scored in a 1–0 away win against Aston Villa in the second round of the UEFA Cup, qualifying his team 2–1 on aggregate.
 On 27 August 1995, he equalised an eventual 2–1 victory at Real Madrid in the second leg of the Supercopa de España (5–1 in total).

 Heavily utilised by managers Arsenio Iglesias and John Toshack, Manjarín featured rarely under Carlos Alberto Silva and Javier Irureta, and this prompted a move to Racing de Santander where he somehow resurfaced, even though he suffered relegation to Segunda División at the end of 2000–01.
 Two years later, he went to Mexico to compete in the Liga MX with Celaya FC; the following season, he remained in the country with Club Santos Laguna.

 Manjarín retired in 2005 at the age of 35, after one year in the Spanish Segunda División B with Atlético Arteixo.
 In the country's top division alone, he totalled 329 matches and 38 goals.

 Subsequently, Manjarín was assistant manager to Cristóbal Parralo at Deportivo, AD Alcorcón, Santander and Racing de Ferrol.